Queen Camilla: Second marriage

-On 10 February 2005, Clarence House publicised the engagement of Camilla Parker Bowles and the Prince of Wales.
-As an engagement ring, Charles gave Parker Bowles a diamond ring believed to have been given to his grandmother when she gave birth to Charles's mother.
+On 10 February 2005, Clarence House publicised the engagement of Camilla and Charles.
+As an engagement ring, he gave her a diamond ring believed to have been given to his grandmother when she gave birth to Charles's mother.
 The ring comprised a square-cut diamond with three diamond baguettes on each side.
 As the future supreme governor of the Church of England, the prospect of Charles marrying a divorcée was seen as controversial, but with the consent of the Queen, the government, and the Church of England, the couple were able to wed.
 The Queen and Tony Blair, along with Archbishop of Canterbury Rowan Williams, offered their best wishes in statements to the media.
 In the two months following the announcement of their engagement, Clarence House received 25,000 letters with "95 or 99 per cent being supportive"; 908 hate mail letters were also received, with the more threatening and personal ones sent to the police for investigation.

 The marriage was to have been on 8 April 2005, in a civil ceremony at Windsor Castle, with a subsequent religious service of blessing at St George's Chapel.
 However, to conduct a civil marriage at Windsor Castle would oblige the venue to obtain a licence for civil marriages, which it did not have.
 A condition of such a licence is that the licensed venue must be available for a period of one year to anyone wishing to be married there, and as the royal family did not wish to make Windsor Castle available to the public for civil marriages, the venue was changed to the town hall at Windsor Guildhall.
-On 4 April, the marriage was delayed by one day to allow the Prince of Wales and some of the invited dignitaries to attend the funeral of Pope John Paul II.
+On 4 April, the marriage was delayed by one day to allow Charles and some of the invited dignitaries to attend the funeral of Pope John Paul II.

 On 9 April 2005, the marriage ceremony was held.
 The parents of Charles and Camilla did not attend; instead, Camilla's son Tom and Charles's son Prince William acted as witnesses to the union.
 The Queen and the Duke of Edinburgh did attend the service of blessing.
 Afterwards, the Queen held a reception for the newlyweds at Windsor Castle.
 Performers included the St George's Chapel Choir, the Philharmonia Orchestra, and Welsh composer Alun Hoddinott.
 As a wedding gift, The Marinsky Theatre Trust in St. Petersburg brought a Belarusian mezzo-soprano singer, Ekaterina Semenchuk, to the United Kingdom to perform a special song for the couple.
 Following the wedding, the couple travelled to Charles's country home in Scotland, Birkhall, and carried out their first public duties together during their honeymoon.